ponylang/ponylang-website/content/blog/last-week-in-pony-12242017.md

 - Another Week, another Pony Development Sync Call.
 Those calls are public and if you'd like to join and bring up a burning topic, just join the [Dev Mailing List](https://pony.groups.io/g/dev) to get all the details.
 We'd love to have you on board to discuss your issues and/or ideas.
 Here is the [Recorded Audio for last weeks Call](https://pony.groups.io/g/dev/files/Pony%20Sync/2017_12_20).

-## News and Blog Posts

-- The folks over at Wallaroo Labs have published a [blog post](https://blog.wallaroolabs.com/2017/12/dynamic-tracing-a-pony---python-program-with-dtrace/) by Scott Fritchie (also a Pony committer!) about using DTrace to get observability into Wallaroo Python applications.
-It's got a ton of resources on DTrace and SystemTap.
-It's also the best resource out there right now for observing Pony programs using DTrace: https://blog.wallaroolabs.com/2017/12/dynamic-tracing-a-pony---python-program-with-dtrace/

 ## RFCs

 Interested in making a change, or keeping up with changes to Pony?
 Check out the [RFC repo](https://github.com/ponylang/rfcs).
 Contributors welcome!